Akshita-Bishnoi/Healthcare_SQL_Project/README.md

 # Healthcare_SQL_Project
-Designed a relational database covering patients, doctors, appointments, and treatments, and performed SQL queries to analyze healthcare operations — such as doctor performance and treatment utilization.
+This project simulates a Hospital Management System using a structured, multi-table relational database.

+The goal is to practice SQL skills such as:
+- Database design (schema + relationships)
+- Data cleaning and validation
+- Data exploration and aggregation
+- Business insights using joins, subqueries, and window functions

+The dataset is synthetically generated and includes patients, doctors, appointments, treatments, and billing information.